 Most of your drawings are monochrome, is there a particular reason for it?

 Jordan: I do enjoy posting my rough work.
-I always feel like there is a lot of energy that often gets lost in a final piece of art.
+I always feel like a lot of energy often gets lost in a final piece of art.
 I don’t initially aim to do monochromatic work.
 In fact, I love working in color.